everx-labs/everdev/README.md

 ---------  -------  --------------------------------------------------------------------------------
 tonoscli   0.11.3   0.11.4, 0.11.3, 0.11.2, 0.11.1, 0.11.0, 0.10.1, 0.10.0, 0.9.2, 0.9.1, 0.9.0, ...
 ```

+## Working with DevNet

+Read how to deploy and configure your own Giver in DevNet in a separated guide: [Working with DevNet](docs/work_with_devnet.md).

 ## TONDev Extensibility